keikai/doc/dev-ref/Features_and_Usages.md

 # Format Cell

-The Format Cell optin is in the context menu.
+The Format Cell option is in the context menu.
 It provides 10 different categories with a total of 47 formats to apply to the cells.

 ![ center]({{site.devref_image_folder}}/essentials-feature-formatCell.png)